Okene4000/alx-interview/0x07-rotate_2d_matrix/README.md

-This is the project for rotat the matrix under ALX interview
+This is the project for rotate the matrix under ALX interview